laurent-cheret/tessera-arc/README.md

 A crowdsourcing platform that collects rich human cognitive data on [ARC (Abstraction and Reasoning Corpus)](https://github.com/fchollet/ARC-AGI) tasks.
 We capture not just solutions, but the complete reasoning process—from first impressions to final strategies.
 ---
+---
+> **⚠️ Note:** Platform is live and collecting data.
+Dataset will be released open-source once we reach 1,000+ task attempts.
+---
 ## 🎯 Why This Matters

 The ARC benchmark measures general fluid intelligence in AI systems.
 Current state-of-the-art AI achieves ~55% accuracy, while humans reach 76%+ with minimal examples. **The gap is human reasoning.**